MALTA

 Contact Szilaghi Consulting to Get Your Malta Gambling License

-Since 2004, Szilaghi Consulting has been working with startups, entrepreneurs, and companies already established for online gambling.
-We have worked all over the world, but we have a special and extensive practice in Malta.
-During this time, I gained a deep knowledge of the requirements and general obligations of the process of incorporating the company and obtaining a license for gambling in Malta.
-We have established relationships with industry stakeholders, including authorities, service providers, and other gaming companies.
-This positions us as market leaders in assisting our customers with Maltese licensing goals.
+Since 2004, Szilaghi Consulting has been dedicated to assisting startups, entrepreneurs, and established companies in the online gambling industry.
+While we have worked globally, our extensive expertise lies particularly in Malta.
+Over the years, we have developed a deep understanding of the requirements and obligations involved in incorporating a company and obtaining a gambling license in Malta.
+Our strong relationships with industry stakeholders, including authorities, service providers, and gaming companies, position us as market leaders in supporting our clients with their licensing goals in Malta.

-To incorporate the company and apply for a gambling license in Malta or just to discuss your plan, vision or options, contact Szilaghi Consulting today.
+Whether you are seeking to incorporate a company, apply for a gambling license in Malta, or simply discuss your plan, vision, or options, reach out to Szilaghi Consulting today.